 I'm super excited to be reviewing another cookbook today.
 I've got a bunch of books on my shelf, waiting to be written about, but this one is extra exciting because I heard so much about this book lately!
 I'm sure that all of my Kosher readers have heard about the Bais Yaakov Cookbook.
 There's been a lot of hype in the kosher world about it.
 I couldn't help wondering: was that earned?
 I finally got a chance to find out!
 At first glance: This cookbook looks really impressive.
 It's a large, hardcover book with pictures that are breathtakingly beautiful.
 There's a wide variety of recipes, all arranged clearly and intuitively.
-My first thought as I flipped through this book the first time … [Read more...]
+My first thought as I flipped through this book the first … [Read more...]

 Pastrami Stuffed Chicken (Capons)